 That life has included summers sharing Japanese language and dance with children at an immersion camp in Minnesota, where I was known as “Michi”; teaching English in Yamaguchi-ken; studying the koto—Japanese zither—in Yamaguchi-ken and Portland, Oregon; and turning stories about my experiences with Japan into projects for an M.A. in mass communications, an M.F.A. in literary nonfiction and now a memoir.

 I’ve worked as a reporter, science writer, college English teacher and communications consultant, and now am employed as a school public relations manager who also teaches yoga.
-I live … and try to remember to breathe deeply … with my family in Vancouver, Washington, where the topography, climate and people’s temperaments remind me of my hometown on the other side of the ocean.
+I live … and try to remember to breathe deeply … with my family in southwest Washington state, where the topography, climate and people’s temperaments remind me of my hometown on the other side of the ocean.